 - No roux

-- Quick (not instant) grits
+- Quick (not instant) grits or finely ground stone ground grits

-What thickens the shrimp and grits sauce?
+What thickens this shrimp and grits sauce?

 I am all about SHORTCUTS and cornstarch thickens the sauce in seconds rather than a tedious roux that requires me to stand at the stove for a minimum of 30 minutes.

 Don't get me wrong, I love, love, love a roux thickened, cream-infused shrimp and grits recipe and I will make it again soon and start with cooking Conecuh sausage and stirring in cream to finish it.
+(See these options and more in the Variations and Substitutions section below.)

 Remember, this is a shortcut recipe so I also used 5 minute regular yellow grits.
 White grits are fine but I love the contrast of the yellow against the reddish shrimp mixture.
 I also pretend it's cheesier if it's more yellow because you know we eat with our eyes, too.